Kasukabe, Saitama

-Kasukabe (春日部市, Kasukabe-shi) is a special city located in Saitama Prefecture, Japan.
+Kasukabe (春日部市, Kasukabe-shi) is a city located in Saitama Prefecture, Japan.
+It was one of the special cities of Japan until their abolition in 2015.
 As of 1 February 2021, the city had an estimated population of 233,278 in 108,328 households and a population density of 3500 PD/km2.
 The total area of the city is 66.00 sqkm.
 Kasukabe is famous for the production of kiri-tansu (桐箪笥), traditional tansu dressers made from paulownia wood.
 The cultural and economic value of the paulownia is reflected in its designation as the official town tree.

 Geography

 Kasukabe is located in far eastern Saitama Prefecture, divided between the Shimosa Plateau and the Omiya Plateau by the Nakagawa lowlands and the Edogawa River.
 The eastern portion of the city is still rural, with the largest area of paddy fields in Saitama.